-Continue building new and existing partnerships for priorities identified in the region’s high-capacity transit plan.
+Building partnerships for priorities identified in the region’s high-capacity transit plan

-The study of options for the Powell-Division corridor will be done in concert with TriMet’s Eastside Service Enhancement Plan, which will work with the public and stakeholders generally east of I-205 to create a vision for future increased transit service and identify near-term service enhancements to bus lines.
-At the same time, TriMet has led efforts to get more funding for sidewalk and crossing improvements on the eastside.
+The study of options for the Powell-Division corridor will be done in concert with TriMet’s Eastside Service Enhancement Plan, which is working with the public and neighbors generally east of I-205 to create a shared vision for future increased transit services.
+At the same time, TriMet has led efforts to get more funding for sidewalk and crossing improvements on the Eastside.
 Our intention is to create a comprehensive set of improvements over time for transit and access to transit on the Eastside.

 Due to the effects of the Great Recession on payroll tax revenues, combined with uncertainty in state and federal transportation funding and unsustainable health care costs for union employees, TriMet has experienced multiple years of extreme budget pressures, resulting in repeated budget cuts, including service reductions.
 This funding instability comes at a time when there is increasing demand for transit service.

 In developing our FY2013 budget, we framed the challenges and choices we are facing in today's difficult economic environment, while detailing how the agency is working to control its own costs.
 This dual task is a central focus for us for the foreseeable future and is the underlying basis for our Transit Investment Priorities.